English

 KS4

-In Year 10, pupils begin the course with English Literature by studying the modern play ‘An Inspector Calls’.
+In Year 10, pupils begin the course with GCSE English Literature by studying the modern play ‘An Inspector Calls’.
 Pupils are then introduced to English Language Paper 1: Explorations in Reading and Creative Writing.
-From this point, pupils will also begin to study all of the ‘Power and Conflict’ poems from the AQA Poetry Anthology.
-In the spring term, pupils will then study English Language Paper 2: Writers’ Viewpoints and Perspectives.
-In the summer term, pupils will revisit both language papers before sitting the GCSE English Language exams, which they will then re-sit in Year 11.
-In the second half of the summer term, pupils will finish studying the Power and Conflict poems before being introduced to the Unseen Poetry unit.
+Following this, pupils will also begin to study the ‘Power and Conflict’ poems from the AQA Poetry Anthology.
+Throughout the spring term, pupils will continue their study of GCSE English Language Paper 1 and finish studying the remaining poems from the Power and Conflict poetry cluster and comparing them.
+During the summer term, pupils will be introduced to the Unseen Poetry unit and Section B of GCSE English Langauge Paper 2.
+They will also prepare and give a speech on a topic of their choice, which forms the basis of their Spoken Language Accreditation.
+This is internally assessed before being moderated externally in Year 11, with pupils being awarded a pass, merit or distinction.

 News Archive